 What a Head Spa Feels Like

 Most people don't realize how much tension they hold in their scalp until someone works on it.
-The scalp has a high concentration of nerve endings, and sustained pressure there sends a signal to your entire nervous system to calm down.
+The scalp has a high concentration of nerve endings, and sustained pressure there sends a signal to your entire nervous system to calm down — the physiological opposite of fight-or-flight.
+The American Psychological Association describes how chronic stress activation in the body can be interrupted through relaxation practices that engage the parasympathetic nervous system.

 Clients regularly tell me they feel: